-A fun, printable phonics game – match lower and uppercase letters and beginning sounds with our super cute Alphabots.
+This fun, printable Alphabots phonics game invites children to match lowercase and uppercase letters with beginning sounds, with the help of some super cute Alphabots!

 Learning to read and write is a process containing many moving parts, each of which takes time and plenty of practice to master.
-Developing phonemic awareness is one of these important moving parts.
+Developing phonemic awareness and phonics skills are both important elements of this process.

 You can print a copy of this free Alphabot alphabet game using the instructions provided below.